monster-1951/my-money/README.md

 - The app is organized page wise .
 - Routes are managed by react-router-dom.
 - Each page is a component , Each component has it's subcomponents . - Components are defined in the components directory , in organized way .
-- Related compoonents are kept in related directory inside the main components directory .
+- Related components are kept in related directory inside the main components directory .

+## Authorization flow

+- When user logs in , backend sets a http only cookie in browser
+- The frontend can't access it.
+- CSRF token is fetched from backend and stored in memmory .
+Is it not persisted accros reloads.
+- On every request frontend makes , browser attaches the cookie along with it
+- Axios request interceptor attaches the csrf token in the x-csrf-token header